Dubsmash

-Dubsmash was an American video sharing social media service application for iOS and Android.
+Dubsmash was a video sharing social media service application for iOS and Android.

-Founded in Germany by Jonas Drüppel, Roland Grenke, and Daniel Taschik, the company relocated from Germany to Brooklyn in 2016.

-On December 13, 2020, Reddit announced that it had acquired Dubsmash.
-In 2021, Reddit announced the integration of Dubsmash's tools and technology with Reddit's own video creation features.
-Reddit announced that the integration would result in the shutdown of the standalone Dubsmash app on February 22, 2022, after which all user videos and posts would be made inaccessible unless downloaded by the user prior.
-As of February 22, the dubsmash.com URL redirects to www.reddit.com and the app is no longer available through the App Store on iOS devices, or the Play Store on Android devices.
-Reddit has created the r/Dubsmash subreddit for users to keep in touch.

-Using the application, users could choose an audio recording or soundbite from movies, shows, music, and internet trends and record a video of themselves 'dubbing' over that piece of audio.

 Features

 Dubsmash allowed users to videotape themselves while lip syncing over audio clips and including sections of songs, movies, and famous quotes.
 Users could upload their own audio and add colour but not filters and text animation to their videos.

-Development
+Dubsmash was initially seen as a competitor during the development of Instagram Stories by Facebook, according to software engineer Michael Sayman who had worked on the development of Stories.

+History

-The app's creators had previously made two other apps which were not as successful.
+Dubsmash was founded in Germany by Jonas Drüppel, Roland Grenke, and Daniel Taschik, who had previously made two other apps which were not as successful.
 Their last app prior to Dubsmash was called Starlize, which aimed to allow users to create music videos.
 Finding out that this app was too complex for users, the creators decided to move on to shorter length videos with an emphasis on ease of use, creating Dubsmash.